-No matter what creative field you work in, it can be tempting to worry about how your book/painting/song/performance/masterpiece/trashfire-on-a-deadline will be received by audiences.
+No matter what creative field you work in, you worry about how your book/painting/song/performance/masterpiece/trashfire-on-a-deadline will be received by audiences.

 I’m here to tell you to give up.